Many-Body Localization in the Age of Classical Computing: Modelling MBL transition

 While the avalanche mechanism relies on expressions \eqref{eq:PER3} originating in the first-order perturbation theory, the process of enlarging the ergodic bubble by thermalizing neighboring spins is highly non-perturbative and, as such, is likely beyond the diagrammatic approach of \cite{Basko06}.
 Notably, the relevance of the avalanche mechanism for the dynamics of disordered spin chains remains to be determined.
 Numerical investigations \cite{DeRoeck17, Colmenarez23} did not provide entirely conclusive answers to this question, which we revisit in Sec.~\ref{subsec:avalREL}.

 The avalanche model can be directly investigated numerically.
-To that end, one first rewrites $H_A$ in terms of LIOMs $I_\alpha$ and neglects the dephasing terms involving more than a single LIOM operator.
-Subsequently, the ergodic bubble is assumed to be modeled by a random matrix $R$.
+To that end, one first rewrites $H_A$ in terms of LIOMs $\hat{I}_\alpha$ and neglects the dephasing terms involving more than a single LIOM operator.
+Subsequently, the ergodic bubble is assumed to be modeled by a random matrix $\hat{R}$.
 These suppositions, together with the form of the interaction term \eqref{eq:int}, lead to the Hamiltonian \eqref{eq:Havalanche}.
-The latter, dubbed a "quantum sun model," hosts an ergodicity-breaking phase transition~\cite{Luitz17bath, Suntajs22}.
+The latter, dubbed a "quantum sun model", hosts an ergodicity-breaking phase transition~\cite{Luitz17bath, Suntajs22}.
 The position of the transition in the quantum sun model can be accurately pin-pointed with standard ergodicity breaking indicators such as the average gap ratio $\overline r$.
 For the quantum sun model, the gap ratio $\overline r$ follows the behavior illustrated in Fig.~\ref{fig:flow}(a), up to a very mild drift of the crossing point with system size $L$.
 This feature is noteworthy since the quantum sun model is a genuinely interacting many-body system, with Thouless time scaling exponentially with $L$ at the transition, as discussed in Sec.~\ref{subsec:thouless}.
-This makes the quantum sun model an exciting test bed for various phenomena that remain unclear in numerical studies of the disordered XXZ spin chain.
+This makes the quantum sun model an exciting test bed for various phenomena that remain unclear in numerical studies of the disordered XXZ spin chains.
 One example is the many-body mobility edge whose signatures have been observed numerically in the disordered XXZ spin chain~\cite{Naldesi16, Villalonga18, Chanda20m, Brighi20} despite the theoretical arguments against its existence~\cite{DeRoeck16}.
 Numerical calculations in the quantum sun model provide clear evidence of the many-body mobility edge~\cite{Pawlik23}.
-It must be noted that the eigenstates of the quantum sun model~\eqref{eq:Havalanche} in its non-ergodic phase are Fock space localized, i.e., their fractal dimensions $D_q$ vanish in the non-ergodic phase at sufficiently large system size~\cite{Suntajs23ultrametric}.
-This is in contrast to the eigenstates in the MBL regime of disordered XXZ and $J_1$-$J_2$ models, as discussed in Sec.~\ref{subsec:wave-fun}.
+Another new development represents a detailed understanding of the fate of the observable matrix elements when the ergodicity breaking transition is approached from the ergodic side.
+In the quantum sun model, the ETH ansatz from Eq.~(\ref{eq:ETH1}) breaks down while the short-range spectral statistics still comply with the GOE predictions~\cite{kliczkowski_swietek_24}.
+This phenomenon, dubbed fading ergodicity, provides a theoretical framework to detect proximity of the ergodicity breaking transition despite the system being ergodic and the observables thermalize after a quantum quench.